Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 `"ReferenceTable"` for now can hold `"Implementations"`, `"Users"` and `"Items"`.
 * Implementations will make the custom field retrivable by Marketplace API's.
 * Users will make it retrievable by Accounts API's.
-* Items will make it retrievable by Accounts API's.
+* Items will make it retrievable by Items API's.

 `"DataFieldType"` is either `"string"`, or `"integer"`.